omahs/.github-3/README.md

 * The deployments are hosted on [DigitalOcean](https://digitalocean.com).
 * Authentication and authorization are managed by [Auth0](https://auth0.com).
 * Secure financial payments are managed through [Trolley](https://trolley.com).
-* Crypto wallets are created on demand and managed by [Coinbase](https://coinbase.com).
+* On-demand crypto wallets are created and managed through [Coinbase](https://coinbase.com).

 ## Getting Started